 Imagine the muscles in your face and neck are like little streams feeding into the ocean of your singing voice.
-Stretching out those muscles on a regular basis will contribute to keeping your vocal cords prepared for stronger singing technique.
+Stretching out those muscles on a regular basis will contribute to keeping your vocal cords primed for stronger singing techniques.

 Some actions that can help keep these muscles loose and limber include: yawning, puckering your lips, smiling wide, rolling your eyes, arching your eyebrows.

 You may think that hitting those high notes is all about rising to the top of your pitch, but the experts say that you should resist the urge and think down.
 Adding a little weight and resistance to your vocal cords when it comes to the high notes will send your notes higher without the strain.

 Learning the difference between your head voice and your chest voice can also help widen your singing range.
 If you do not know the difference, you can research it.
 Your vocal coach can help you use your head and chest voices effectively.

 Another way to practice hitting those high notes is to fake crying while you are singing.
 This may, obviously, be a tip to practice at home rather than on the stage.
 Acting as though you are crying causes the thyroid to tilt which in turn helps you to reach those high notes.
 With enough practice, you will be able to hit those notes without the need to fake crying.

 If you have difficulty keeping a steady beat or are unsure if you have a steady beat, a metronome may be the answer.

 There are different kinds of metronomes, but they all can be set to different tempos to maintain a steady beat while you sing.
 Practicing singing with a metronome can help you keep a steady tempo until you learn how to find and maintain your timing naturally.